-The article Scary Side Effects of COVID-19 Vaccine clarifies and fact-checks some worrying claims on coronavirus vaccination adverse effects.
-For quite some time the social media has been awash with claims of COVID-19 vaccine side effects.
+The article Scary Side Effects of COVID-19 Vaccine clarifies and fact-checks some worrying claims on coronavirus vaccination’s adverse effects.
+For quite some time social media has been awash with claims of COVID-19 vaccine side effects.
 While some vaccination side effects are normal, others are false and scary.
 For that reason, it’s important to clarify what’s true, and what’s false.
 Scary Side Effects of COVID-19 Vaccine is a must-read if you want to disengage your mind from anxiety.

-Fact Check: If you have a severely swollen tongue, it’s a symptom of the COVID-19.
+Fact Check: If you have a severely swollen tongue, it’s a symptom of COVID-19.
 And unlikely a side effect of the COVID-19 vaccine.

 Recently, some pictures of a man with a massively swollen tongue were posted on social media.
 He survived COVID-19 after spending more than a month in hospital.
 But his tongue remained massively swollen until surgery was performed on him.
 Thereafter he was able to speak and slowly begin to swallow fluids and soft solids again.

 Evidence shows that the swollen tongue, called macroglossia, affected nine COVID-19 patients, prompting it to a symptom of COVID-19.
 Two of the patients had suffered strokes.
-The other seven were hospitalised with COVID before developing a swollen tongue.
+The other seven were hospitalized with COVID before developing a swollen tongue.

 DNA Magnetic Change